Aramane: Plot

 Arun is a photographer employed in a studio in Mysore.
-Also living in the city is a very wealthy Rajashekhara Aras, in his palatial house, now a loner separated from his family, and has become a hard drinker, living with his manservant Basava.
+Also in the city is a very wealthy Rajashekhara Aras, living in his palatial house.
+Now a loner separated from his family, he has become a hard drinker, living with his manservant Basava.
 Arun is called one day to Aras' house to get his photo clicked for an official document.
-They befriend over a drink when Aras reveals to Arun of his children have left him when they learn of his decision to remarry on his wife's passing, twenty-two years ago.
-He wishes of getting a photo clicked with his family one last time and pleads Arun to unite him with his three children who are now living Sydney, Bangalore, and Washington, D.C.
-Arun, initially reluctant, sees his distress and assures.
+They befriend each other over a drink and Aras reveals to Arun that his children have left him when they learn of his decision to remarry on his wife's passing, twenty-two years ago.
+He wishes to get a photo clicked with his family one last time and pleads Arun to unite him with his three children who are now living Sydney, Bangalore, and Washington, D.C.
+Arun, initially reluctant, sees his distress and assures him.

-On learning that the husband of Aras' eldest daughter is a Police commissioner in Bangalore, he acquires their residential address and befriends the couple's younger daughter Neethu.
-She is shocked by his revealing of her grandfather's existence, who had always thought that he was dead as told by her parents.

-Then Neetu arranges for flight tickets for Arun to visit Sydney relatives.
-In Sydney Arun loses his focus and starts roaming the streets with a mangalasutra in his hands searching for Aisu from Cheluvina Chittara.